Hills: mo' eyes, mo' having (h/t Pat)

 The first film (either of them) had an unsubtle but completely effective binary of families: here is the All-American Suburban Team of Heroes, here are their brutal doppelgängers, now fight.
 This sequel, although it is not so colossally stupid as its 1985 analogue, is nothing but a slasher film full of Expendable Meat.
 The army kids have no meaningful differentiation in personality (except: here is the single mother, and here is the pacifist, and both of those end in precisely the way that you expect them to end).
 And the cannibals suffer from the same flaw as the 2006 film - they aren't nightmare versions of human beings, they're monsters.
 Here, we don't even learn their names.

 The perpetrators of this anti-narrative, I'm horrified to say, are none other than father and son Wes and Jonathan Craven.
-I clearly shouldn't be.
+I clearly shouldn't be surprised.
 Wes Craven's career has been full of sell-out crap since the moment it first began, and sometimes we forgive him because he's directed several genuinely great films.
 Well, hooray.
 Maybe next time, Wes.